-We obtained European CE Mark approval for our Maestro Rechargeable System in March 2011.
-In January 2012, the final Maestro Rechargeable System components were listed on the Australian Register of Therapeutic

-Goods (ARTG) by the Therapeutic Goods Administration (TGA).
-We have been working closely with our Australian distributor, Device Technologies Australia Pty Limited (Device Technologies), to bring the Maestro Rechargeable System to the Australian market through a controlled commercial launch and made our first commercial shipment of the Maestro ReChargeable System to Device Technologies in March 2012.
-We also recently entered into an exclusive, multi-year agreement with Bader Sultan & Brothers Co.
-W.L.L.
-(Bader Sultan & Brothers) for commercialization and distribution of the Maestro ReChargeable System in the Gulf Coast Countries, including Saudi Arabia, Kuwait, Bahrain, Qatar and the United Arab Emirates and made our first commercial shipments to Bader Sultan & Brothers during the second quarter of 2012.
-We continue to explore additional select international markets to commercialize the Maestro Rechargeable System.
+We obtained European CE Mark approval for our Maestro Rechargeable System in 2011.
+In January 2012, the final Maestro Rechargeable System components were listed on the Australian Register of Therapeutic Goods (ARTG) by the Therapeutic Goods Administration (TGA).
+We have entered into exclusive, multi-year agreements with Device Technologies Australia Pty Limited and Bader Sultan & Brothers Co.
+W.L.L., for commercialization and distribution of the Maestro ReChargeable System in Australia and the Gulf Coast Countries, including Saudi Arabia, Kuwait, Bahrain, Qatar and the United Arab Emirates, respectively.
+We continue to explore additional select international markets to commercialize the Maestro Rechargeable System, including Europe.